FrankyWilson/alx-low_level_programming/0x09-static_libraries/README.md

 #Static Library
-projects basically on Static library
+projects basically on Static, still on the alx projects